 The battle of the states

-South Carolina edged out all other states (for the first time) with seven cities on the #20 best list.
-Florida, which is normally the most popular state for retirement, was next with five.
+South Carolina edged out all other states (for the first time) with six cities on the #20 best list.
+Florida, which is normally the most popular state for retirement, was next with six.
 In a surprising upset, Tennessee had three cities on the list vs. North Carolina’s two, and Virginia, Alabama, and Georgia all had one.

 How we choose the winners

 Topretirements.com has published lists of the most popular retirement towns annually since 2007.
 While most “Best Places” lists are either the subjective opinions of the authors or a ranking from various criteria, this list is different.
 Asheville made the top spot on this list through a simple process.
 We counted how many times each city’s review was viewed at Topretirements.com during the first nine months of 2019.
 We view that count as a gauge of interest in that destination.
 For example, the Asheville review was viewed over 7,400 times.
 You can debate whether “most popular” is the same as “best”.
 Being #1 doesn’t mean that people will actually move to any of these destinations, but it does indicate that folks are interested in learning more about them.

 Note that popularity is affected by other factors, such as whether or not we featured a town in one of our newsletter or Blog articles.
 We do not include active adult communities in our compilation.
 See our various state by state lists of the most popular active communities, starting with “15 Most Popular Active Communities in South Carolina“.
 To make sure you don’t miss new lists like this, sign up for our free weekly “Best Places to Retire” newsletter.
 See also “The Worst States for Retirement – 2018“.

 Here are the Top 20 Places to Retire in the Southeast

 Based on popularity at Topretirements, here are the 20 best places to retire this year: